hstatsep/js/README.md

 3. In your terminal, do `rm -rf .git` to "turn off" git in this folder.

 ## Files/Folders
-* `learning` is a folder for organizing classwork, assignments, etc.
+* `classwork` is a folder for organizing classwork, assignments, etc.
-* `practice` is a folder for when you want to try something small
 * `projects` is a folder for your when you want to make something large
+* `sandbox` is a folder for when you want to try something small
 * `templateFile.html` is a standalone template file to duplicate in order to practice small concepts
-  * to duplicate, use `cp templateFile.html practice/newFileName.html`
+  * to duplicate, use either:
+    * `cp templateFile.html sandbox/newFileName.html`
+    * `cp templateFile.html classwork/newFileName.html`
 * `templateFolder` is a template folder to duplicate in order to make large projects
   * to duplicate, use `cp -r templateFolder projects/newProjectName`